At the start of 2020, many of us would not have predicted that the majority of the world would have been under strict lockdown guidelines.

 Over the last few months, we have witnessed a remarkable response from the public sector, despite the associated stigma, and an abundance of praise and admiration for those within.
 With this in mind, we were keen to speak with industry leaders; to discuss their reasons for transitioning into, and what it means to be a part of, the public sector.

-Traditionally, the cross over from the private to the public sector more often than not came down to ‘work-life balance’ or perhaps the final stage in someone’s career before retirement.
+Traditionally, the cross-over from the private to the public sector more often than not came down to ‘work-life balance’ or perhaps the final stage in someone’s career before retirement.
 However, it is becoming more and more apparent that the public sector is playing, and will continue to play, an integral part in all things property.
-Nowadays, the public sector has some of the largest and most ambitious property programmes, with the short, medium and long term vision to improve the lives of residents and their communities.
+Nowadays, the public sector has some of the largest and most ambitious property programmes, with a short, medium, and long-term vision to improve the lives of residents and their communities.